tajhlande/lmae/README.md

 The "module" module, along with the app runner module, provide tools for the construction and execution of apps.

-### Getting started
-`render_test.py` is an example program that test the basics of the core library.
-You should create a virtual environment using `venv`:

-    python -m venv venv

-install the required libraries:

-    pip install -r requirements.txt

-and then you can run the first example in a virtual LED window:

-    python render_test.py -v

-Press "return" on the app console to end the test.
-To run on the Raspberry Pi with the real LED matrix hardware:

-    sudo venv/bin/python render_test.py

-The `sudo` is necessary to allow the LED matrix code to run with the elevated privileges necessary to achieve best GPIO timing performance.
-And because `sudo` doesn't use the user's path, the usual means to activating the virtual environment doesn't work.

 # Weather app